-We define a model of the state of the software for multithreaded applications running on a multi-tasking processmodel monolithic operating system.
-We consider operating system services to be atomic [27].
+We define a model of the state of the software for multi-threaded applications running on a multi-tasking process-model monolithic operating system.
+We consider operating system services to be atomic [25].
 For application software running on such an operating system, the hardware-related state is minimal (essentially, CPU registers) due to the OS's role in managing and abstracting access to hardware resources.
 Hence, the hardware-related state is attributed to the OS state.
 In our model the OS completely mediates IO, such that an application's address space exclusively maps memory - this model does not support mapping devices into virtual memory, but can be easily extended to support it.

 Application.
-The state of an application is a collection

-of variables (data) and executable code.
-Each multithreaded application includes a per-thread state for each thread i, T_i , and a per-process state, P. If the application is multiprocess, the model extends to sharing between multiple processes the per-thread state for thread i contains thread local storage data (L_i) , user-space stack (S_i) , and the user-space visible state of the CPU (R_i) .
+The state of an application is a collection of variables (data) and executable code.
+Each multithreaded application includes a per-thread state for each thread i, T_i , and a per-process state, P. If the application is multiprocess, the model extends to sharing between multiple processes1.
+The per-thread state contains thread local storage data (L_i) , userspace stack (S_i) , and the user-space visible state of the CPU (R_i) .
 L_i includes program- and library-declared per-thread variables (e.g., variables declared with thread in GCC).
 Hence, $T_i = \langle L_i, S_i, R_i \rangle$.
 The per-process state includes all other user-visible state that makes up the application's address space, such as global data structures allocated in the heap or in the program's data sections.
 P also includes the application's executable code (i.e., the .text section).

 Operating System.
-The operating system state can be also defined in terms of thread-related data, however a formalization centered around the application is required to migrate an application container.
-From the point of view of an application thread executing in kernel-space, T_i^K includes the kernel stack (S_i^K) , the kernel CPU registers (R_i^K) , and the kernel per-thread local data (L_i^K , e.g., the thread control block).
+The operating system state can be also defined in terms of thread-related data.
+However, a formalization centered around the application is required to migrate an application container.
+From the point of view of an application thread executing in kernel-space, T_i^K includes the kernel stack (S_i^K) , the kernel CPU registers (R_i^K) , and the kernel per-thread local data (L_i^K) , e.g., the thread control block).
 For a thread executing in user-space, T_i^K only includes the per-thread local data.
-Note that in message-passing kernels, the thread's receiver buffer state belongs to either T_i^K or T_i if the thread is executing in kernel- or user-space, respectively.
+Note that in messagepassing kernels, the thread's receiver buffer state belongs to either T_i^K or T_i if the thread is executing in kernel- or user-space, respectively.
 Thus, $T_i^K = \langle L_i^K, S_i^K, R_i^K \rangle$.
 P^K is composed of all T^K , interrupt state, and kernel thread state for the kernel services used by a process.
 It also includes hardware-related state, e.g., the CPU's page table.
 Kernel state can be divided by operating system service O_x , where x is a specific service.
-Because kernel services are atomic from an application point of view, each kernel service can be split into a per process state $P{i,x}^{K}$ (for each user-process j using that service), a kernel wide state K_x and a hardware-related state W_x , if there is an hardware device or peripheral associated with that operating system service.
-Thus, each operating system service's state can be defined as $O_x = \langle K_x, W_x, P{0,x}^K, ..., P{k,x}^K \rangle$, where there are k processes using O (the model can be extended to support per-task state).
+Because kernel services are atomic from an application point of view, each kernel service can be split into a per process state $P{j,x}^K$ (for each userprocess j using that service), a kernel wide state K_x and a hardware-related state W_x , if there is a hardware device associated with that operating system service.
+Thus, each operating system service's state can be defined as $O_x = <$ $K_x, W_x, P{0,x}^K, ..., P{k,x}^K >$, where there are k processes using O (the model can be extended to support per-task state).